czhulab/Paired-Damage-seq/README.md

 > [!IMPORTANT]
-> - We have updated the length and numbers of combinations of barcodes for the split-and-pool ligation, which is different from Paired-Tag (2021).
+> - We have updated the length and numbers of barcode combinations for the split-and-pool ligation, which is different from [SPLiT-seq](https://www.science.org/doi/10.1126/science.aam8999)) and Paired-Tag (2021).
 A [preproc](https://github.com/czhulab/Paired-Damage-seq/tree/main/01.Preprocessing/preproc) tool is provided for correctly extracting the cellular barcodes.
 > - The [reachtools](https://github.com/czhulab/Paired-Damage-seq/tree/main/01.Preprocessing/reachtools) is only used for generating cell-to-genes/bins count matrices.

 Pre-processing of Paired-Damage-seq datasets
 ---
 **Step 1.**  Initial QC (_Optional_).

-Similar to the other combinatorial barcoding-based "Paired" series datasets, a quick initial QC can be done will FastQC software.
-FastQC will give a QC summary for several key quality metrics of fastq files generated from Illumina bcl2fastq program.
+Similar to the other combinatorial barcoding-based "Paired series" datasets, a quick QC can be done with FastQC software.
+FastQC will give the summary for several key quality metrics of fastq files generated from Illumina bcl2fastq program.
 The key metrics are similar to the previous Paired-Tag datasets.

 ```bash
 # If installed fastQC software.